Christian Schwarz-Schilling: Critics

 To speed up the cable project, Schwarz-Schilling decided to involve private companies in the cable laying.
-Sonnenschein KG also had its wife's company involved in the "Projektgesellschaft für Kabel-Kommunikation mbH", where he had been managing director for many years.
-His shares on the Sonnenschein KG, he resigned only a few hours before his appointment as Postminister.
-Buyer of these shares was the Nixdorf Group.
-His decision to use copper, met both at home and abroad to wonder: It was already foreseen in the early 1980s that fiber optic cables are the "technology of the future."
+Sonnenschein KG also involved Schwarz-Schilling's wife's company in the "Projektgesellschaft für Kabel-Kommunikation mbH", where Schwarz-Schilling himself had been managing director for many years.
+Schwarz-Schilling sold his shares in Sonnenschein KG to the Nixdorf Group only a few hours before his appointment as Post Minister.
+His decision to use copper led to incredulity both at home and abroad, as it was already foreseen in the early 1980s that fiber-optic cables were the "technology of the future."

-During his tenure, Black Schilling was known as "Kohl's most affair rich minister".
+During his tenure, Schwarz-Schilling was known as "Kohl's most affair rich minister".
 The trigger for these affairs were usually the complications of his wife's family business in Schwarz-Schilling's political decisions.

-Among the employees of the Deutsche Bundespost Schwarz-Schilling was anything but popular, as he was the last Postminister before privatization.
-So there was a joke among the staff: What does Schwarz-Schilling do when he comes to the office in the morning?
-He does the post.
+Among the employees of the Deutsche Bundespost Schwarz-Schilling was anything but popular, as he was the last Post Minister before privatization.
+So there was a joke among the staff: "What does Schwarz-Schilling do when he comes to the office in the morning?
+He does the post."